“How about they just play better.”

 Many argue that the inexperience is the Redbirds’ downfall.

-With most of the ’Birds playing on court for the first time this season, you can expect a learning curve.
+With most of the ’Birds playing on court for the first time together this season, you can expect a learning curve.
 Comfortability and experience together can make all the difference in basketball.

 But are the Redbirds actually inexperienced?